The Best Screenwriters Ever!by dziwnytenswiat | created - 10 Apr 2018 | updated - 3 weeks ago | Public

 Producer | Acht Stunden sind kein Tag

 Frances Goodrich was born on December 21, 1890 in Belleville, New Jersey, USA.
-She was a writer, known for Seven Brides for Seven Brothers (1954), Easter Parade (1948) and In the Good Old Summertime (1949).
+She was a writer, known for The Thin Man (1934), Seven Brides for Seven Brothers (1954) and Easter Parade (1948).
 She was married to Albert Hackett, Henrik Van Loon and Robert Ames.
-She died on January 29, ...
+She died on January 29, 1984 in New ...

-Albert Hackett was born on February 16, 1900 in New York City, New York, USA as Albert Maurice Hackett.
-He was a writer and actor, known for Seven Brides for Seven Brothers (1954), Easter Parade (1948) and In the Good Old Summertime (1949).
-He was married to Gisella Svetlik and Frances Goodrich.
-He...
+Albert Hackett was born on February 16, 1900 in New York City, New York, USA.
+He was a writer and actor, known for The Thin Man (1934), Seven Brides for Seven Brothers (1954) and Easter Parade (1948).
+He was married to Gisella (Svetlik) Orkin and Frances Goodrich.
+He died on March 16, 1995 in New ...

 Writer | Kabusun gözleri ile

-Rustam Ibragimbekov was born on January 5, 1939 in Baku, USSR as Rustam Mamed Ibragimbekov.
-He is a writer and producer, known for A Trap for the Ghost, (2010), The Saint (1997) and Close to Eden (1991).
+Rustam Ibragimbekov was born on January 5, 1939 in Baku, USSR [now Azerbaijan].
+He was a writer and producer, known for A Trap for the Ghost, (2011), The Saint (1997) and Close to Eden (1991).
+He was married to Ludmila Dukhovnaya and Shohrat Ibrahimbeyova.
+He died on March 11, 2022 in Moscow, ...

 Writer | Mrs. Miniver